Home: Highest Mountains in Japan: Mt. Kashimayari-ga-dake

 elev.
 2889m

 Wise decision.
-In fact, on that same August day in 2005 a couple of hikers died in an avalanche in the Daisekkei (大雪渓) (big snow valley) enroute to the top of Mt.
+In fact, on that same August day in 2005 a couple of hikers died in a landslide in the Daisekkei (大雪渓) (big snow valley) enroute to the top of Mt.
 Shirouma-dake (白馬岳), only about 15km north of us.

-That abbreviated trip was a fun experience nonetheless and if you get a chance, please check out my pics of Jii-ga-take (爺ヶ岳) and Tsumeta-ike-sanso (冷池山莊) from that trip.
+That abbreviated trip was a fun experience nonetheless and if you get a chance, you can check out my pics of Jii-ga-take (爺ヶ岳) and Tsumeta-ike-sanso (冷池山莊) from that trip.

 But this time.....WOW.
 Clear sunny weather....so much so in fact that it got so HOT on our 2nd day of hiking, even in those higher altitudes I suffered from a moderate case of dehydration.
 My hiking buddy (15 yrs. my junior) left me in the dust and I arrived at the Goryu-sanso (五竜山荘) mountain hut (late for dinner) about a half-hour behind him.